-A conference with the parent will be held when there is a marked difference in student achievement from the previous reporting period, such as a decrease of more than one letter grade.
+A conference with the parent will be held when there is more than one letter grade drop from the previous reporting period.
 Conferring with parents is encouraged beyond the minimum conferencing provisions of this policy.
 Students or parents have the right and responsibility to be informed of student grades at all times.
 Teachers shall be given reasonable time to respond to the student or parent.
 The classroom or subject teacher has the initial and primary authority to assign grades.